samirbenbouker/bcnc-inditex/README.md

 # BCNC Project for Inditex

-# BCNC Project for Inditex using Spring Boot and H2 Database

 This README.md provides detailed information about the BCNC project developed for the Inditex company.
 The project utilizes Spring Boot as a development framework, H2 as a database, and follows a Test-Driven Development (TDD) architecture.

 ## Project Description